4v4t4r/web-vuln/README.md

   - Plugins: `vagrant-reload` and `vagrant-vbguest`

 ### Limitations
-The current version is only tested on a Linux host and have not been tested on a Windows host (yet!).
 Barring no errors, an ubuntu based cli virtualbox with hostname `web-vuln` will be provisioned with three intentionally vulnerable web applications.
 Note: `web-vuln` does not have a GUI interface (and is not intended to be used in that manner either).
+The provision has been successfully tested on both Linux and Windows 10 (through PowerShell) hosts and may also work on a Mac out of the book (not tested).

 ### Warning
 Do not expose this virtual machine on public interfaces.
 By default, two interfaces, a `nat` interface on the 10.0.2/24 subnet and a `host-only` interface on 172.28.128/24 subnet are enabled during the provisioning.
 The `nat` interface is strictly used during provision for bootstrapping purposes and can be (and highly recommended) to be disabled through virtualbox afterwards.